Code-Institute-Submissions/milestone_2_rpoas/README.md

 x How can I get the contact form to clear when send button is pressed?
 - How can the Gallery be operated by keyboard?
 - Why is banner on events page bold?
+- Why are photos taking so long to load?
+Starting happening after asc/desc js was fixed